KilroggD/doggo/README.md

 - Refresh button to reload images and go back home
 - Code to check if img is a video (webm or mp4) and render video element instead
 - Flexbox layout used
+- Proxy param in package.json to avoid CORS errors

 Possible improvements for real prod code:
 - Add proptypes validation (or use typescript)